IshankAgarwal/TSF-Tasks-Data-Science-and-Machine-Learning-/Task 2 -K Means Clustering/README.md

-Implementation of K-Means Clustering on IRIS Dataset Finding Optimum number of clusters for K-Means
+1. Implementation of K-Means Clustering on IRIS Dataset.
+2. Finding Optimum number of clusters for K-Means.